NukeManDan/polkadot-gitcoin-hackathon/README.md

 #### [EXTRA PRIZE] Complete 18 or more challenges - 150 DOT for the first 50 valid submissions

-See Below for all completed :grin: :poin_down:
+See Below for all completed :grin: :point_down:

 ---